aghogho-dev/aghogho-dev/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my GitHub profile!
-I'm a passionate and dedicated Fullstack Developer experiencied in developing high-performanced applications.
+I'm a passionate and dedicated Fullstack Developer experiencied in developing high-performant applications.
 My academic background in software development and financial engineering, combined with my practical experience in data science and machine learning, enables me to create reliable and scalable solutions.
 I am proficient in Python, JavaScript, and C#.

 ## 🚀 Skills and Technologies
 - **Frontend:** React, Next.js, Tailwind CSS